Boston Properties near signing new tenant for 8th Ave NY tower

-NEW YORK (Reuters) - Boston Properties Inc (BXP.N) is negotiating a lease with a law firm to lease 266,000 square feet of space at a skyscraper under construction in Midtown Manhattan, the office landlord said on Tuesday.
+NEW YORK, Aug 7 (Reuters) - Boston Properties Inc is negotiating a lease with a law firm to lease 266,000 square feet of space at a skyscraper under construction in Midtown Manhattan, the office landlord said on Tuesday.

 Although Boston Properties declined to identify the perspective tenant, two sources have identified the law firm as Kaye Scholer LLP, currently located at 425 Park Ave.